Last Updated on November 8, 2020

-Netflix has released the 2020 premiere date and first photos of “Bridgerton,” the adaptation based on Julia Quinn’s best-selling novels.
+Netflix has released the 2020 premiere date and trailer for “Bridgerton,” the adaptation based on Julia Quinn’s best-selling novels.

 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.